mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/normal.md

 ## Differences

+API function of MindSpore is consistent with that of PyTorch.

 PyTorch: Four interface usages are supported.

 - `mean` and `std` are both Tensor, requiring the same number of members for `mean` and `std`.
 The shape of the return value matches the shape of `mean` .